permaweb/ao/sdk/README.md

 });
 ```

-If any url is not provided, an SDK default will be used.
+If any url is not provided, a library default will be used.
 In this sense, invoking
 `connect()` with no parameters or an empty object is functionally equivalent to
-using the top-lvl exports of the SDK:
+using the top-lvl exports of the library:

 ```js
 import {